-- Evidence of Increasing number of pupil premium children making progress towards achieving GLD and prime learning goals.

-- PP children continue to be supported through a range of resources and targeted support programmes to achieve emotional wellbeing and a readiness to learn.

-- Evidence of improved performance across the curriculum. - PP Children are beginning to use technical vocabulary appropriately within their work across the curriculum.
+- Evidence of Increasing number of pupil premium children making progress towards achieving GLD and prime learning goals. - PP children continue to be supported through a range of resources and targeted support programmes to achieve emotional wellbeing and a readiness to learn.
+Evidence of improved performance across the curriculum. - PP Children are beginning to use technical vocabulary appropriately within their work across the curriculum.
 This remains a target - PP children show they are making small steps of progress in speaking & listening; reading, phonics, writing and maths.
-This remains a target - PP pupils continue to access and engage with all elements of the curriculum making progress in each.
-This work will continue now we have greater access following COVID - Increased evidence of individuals demonstrating calm and thoughtful behaviours, through self-restraint, learnt strategies and techniques to manage emotions effectively. - The vast majority of families engage with school and PP children are well supported.
-PP children have been able to broaden their first-hand experiences and have full access to a broad and balanced curriculum. - PP children are able to fully access the curriculum and show positive attitudes to learning and make good

-Progress from their starting points.
+This remains a target - PP pupils continue to access and engage with all elements of the curriculum making progress in each. - Increased evidence of individuals demonstrating calm and thoughtful behaviours, through self-restraint, learnt strategies and techniques to manage emotions effectively. - Most families engage with school and PP children are well supported.
+PP children have been able to broaden their first-hand experiences and have full access to a broad and balanced curriculum. - PP children can fully access the curriculum and show positive attitudes to learning and make good Progress from their starting points.

-School data and evidence shows PP children have made progress in phonic understanding, reading, writing and mathematics following the significant impact of gaps in learning due to COVID.
+School data and evidence shows PP children have made progress in phonic understanding, reading, writing and mathematics.
 Further investment will continue to support out PP children in these areas

-- Barriers to learning for PP children are removed or significantly reduced.

-- - Evidence shows children had more opportunity to widen their learning experiences, as restrictions were lifted, allowing enrichment activities, trips and residentials to take place.

-- Education Welfare Officer, Pastoral Lead and Deputy Head continue to work with parents on attendance and punctuality issues.
+- Barriers to learning for PP children are removed or significantly reduced. - Evidence shows children had more opportunity to widen their learning experiences, allowing enrichment activities, trips and residentials to take place. - Education Welfare Officer, Pastoral Lead and Deputy Head continue to work with parents on attendance and punctuality issues.
 A number of approaches to improve whole school attendance levels have been implemented this year.
 Attendance continually maintained as a high school priority.